NethermindEth/docs/docs/fundamentals/pruning.md

 :::warning Important
 Do not turn on full pruning on an archive node, as these are two opposing features.
 Archive nodes are designed to store complete historical data, whereas full pruning eliminates it.
-Use the option `--Pruning.Mode None` to ensure that pruning is turned off completely.
+Set the [`Pruning.Mode`](../fundamentals/configuration.md#pruning-mode) configuration options to `None` to ensure that pruning is turned off completely.
 :::

 ## Configuring full pruning

-As a very first point, check out the [pruning configuration options](./configuration.md#pruning).\
+As a very first point, check out the [pruning configuration options](./configuration.md#pruning).

-To activate full pruning, use either the `--Pruning.Mode Hybrid` or `--Pruning.Mode Full` command line options.
+To activate full pruning, set either the [`Pruning.Mode`](../fundamentals/configuration.md#pruning-mode) configuration option to `Hybrid` or `Full`.

 :::info
-Setting `--Pruning.Mode Hybrid` enables both `InMemory` and `Full` modes.
+Setting the `Pruning.Mode` to `Hybrid` enables both `InMemory` and `Full` modes.
 The `InMemory` mode helps the node storage grow slower than the `Full` mode.
 Because of this, full pruning is executed less frequently, promoting healthier disk operation.
 Since full pruning is hardware-intensive, this configuration also benefits attestation results.
 :::